-The Archdiocese of Cardiff recommends appropriate resources to its family of schools in its HRSE guideline.
+The Province recommends appropriate resources to its family of schools in Section 2.1 above.
 These range from ages 3-19 years and provide suggested areas of study and outcomes for the young people it serves.
-It is envisaged that this programme will be taught in discreet lessons, in cross curricular lessons, particularly R.E. and science and fundamentally embedded in the ethos of the school through assemblies, classroom discussions and the centering of all relationships in school on the person of Jesus Christ.
+It is envisaged that this programme will be taught in discreet lessons, in cross curricular lessons, particularly R.E. and science and fundamentally embedded in the ethos of the school through assemblies, classroom discussions and the centring of all relationships in school on the person of Jesus Christ.
 The programme of study is based on the understanding of the Church of human nature and human sexuality, and aims to help young people develop their sense of purpose and character.
-It should be taught as part of a broad and balanced curriculum and allow children to express alternative viewpoints where they hold such views.
-At St. Josephs HRSE will be taught primarily by the class teacher but will also be included in Philosophy lessons.
-There will be a wide range of teaching strategies used and clear ground rule for discussion will be established.
-Parents will be informed of the new HRSE policy when it is placed on the website.
-Lessons will always take account of the safeguarding policy.
-Wellbeing will be monitored through our good to be green behaviour scheme and check- ins to encourage children to be responsible for the choices they make.
+It should be taught as part of a broad and balanced curriculum and will thus have room for the expression of alternative viewpoints by pupils/students.

+A wide range of teaching strategies will be used, that have clear ground rules for discussions.
+Parents may be involved or informed that lessons will always take account of the child protection policy.
+Resources to be used are FP- Life to the Full (Ten Ten)

-11. Parents
+Parents

 The Church recognises parents as the first educators of their children.
-The school should support parents in this task.
-The role of the school should be that of assisting and completing (where needed) the work of parents, furnishing children and adolescents with an evaluation of "sexuality as value and task of the whole person, created male and female in the image of God".
-(Educational Guidance in Human Love (1983) Sacred Congregation for Catholic Education n69) Children's first experience of relationships and love are in the home.
+Our schools assist parents in this task also in RSE, aiding and completing (where needed) the work of parents and furnishing children and adolescents with an evaluation of "sexuality as value and task of the whole person, created male and female in the image of God".
+(Educational Guidance in Human Love (1983) Sacred Congregation for Catholic Education n69).
+Children's first experience of relationships and love are in the home.
 At our schools we seek to work with parents and support them as their children grow and begin to develop their own character as well as experiencing changes in their physical appearance.
 Parents have been consulted about this policy before it was ratified by the governing body.